-This procedure assumes bootmon does not need upgrading, it is always necessary to upgrade the other two though.
+This procedure assumes bootmon does not need upgrading.
+It is always necessary to upgrade the other two files:

-- 1. Locate the firmware modules, see "Using the Utility for manual upgrades, primarily on Linux:" on page 167. - 2.
+- 1. Locate the firmware modules, see "Using the Utility for manual upgrades, primarily on Linux:" on page 172. - 2.
 Use an SCP command line to transfer the AOS firmware module to the Rack PDU.
 The following example uses nnn to represent the version number of the AOS module:

-'''

-scp -c <cipher> apc_hw05_aos_nnn.bin apc@158.205.6.185:apc_hw05_aos_nnn.bin
+scp -c <cipher> apc\hw05\aos\nnn.bin apc@158.205.6.185:apc\hw05\aos\nnn.bin where <cipher> is either aes256-cbc or 3des-cbc.

-'''

 NOTE: This SCP command is for OpenSSH.
-The command may differ depending on the SSH tool used. <cipher> can be either aes256-cbc or 3des-cbc.
+The command may differ depending on the SSH tool used.